chanfriendly/ai-governance-experiment/Next_Steps.md

    - Create framework for measuring agreement/disagreement

-## Research Questions to Consider
+## Research Questions to Investigate

-As we move forward, keep these research questions in mind:
-1. How consistently do the agents maintain their assigned frameworks?
+1. How consistently do the agents maintain their assigned frameworks across different scenario types?
-2. What types of reasoning patterns emerge for each agent type?
+2. Which frameworks provide more decisive ethical guidance versus more nuanced/contextual responses?
-3. Are there certain scenario types where some frameworks struggle to provide clear guidance?
+3. Are there scenarios where certain frameworks consistently fail to provide clear guidance?
-4. How do we measure the "distinctiveness" of each agent's perspective?
+4. How do we measure and maximize the "distinctiveness" of each agent's perspective?
+5. Can we identify patterns of reasoning that are unique to each framework?
+6. How does scenario framing affect agent responses within their frameworks

 ## Resources

 - Oumi documentation: https://oumi.ai/docs
 - Unsloth for distilled and quantized models: https://github.com/unslothai/unsloth
 - DeepSeek Model documentation: https://github.com/deepseek-ai/DeepSeek-R1
+- Natural Language Toolkit (NLTK): https://www.nltk.org/ (for text analysis)
+- spaCy: https://spacy.io/ (for NLP and text processing)
+- Matplotlib and Seaborn: For creating visualizations of agent responses